-As stated above, an underlying assumption of the current calculation methodology is that the factors of climate and nuances in building infrastructure and discrete fuel needs (e.g. relative mix of natural gas, fuel oil, or electricity used for heating) are static across an entire state boundary.
+As stated above, an underlying assumption of the current calculation methodology is that the factors of climate and nuances in building infrastructure and discrete fuel needs (e.g. relative mix of natural gas, fuel oil, or electricity used for heating) are constant within an entire state boundary.
 This assumption was made to simplify the initial calculation method, however within a given state there may be significant differences in weather, building efficiency, cooking equipment, heating and cooling technology (and the types of fuel sources associated with them) at the sub-state scale that impact energy consumption.
 Future iterations of the methodology will aim to incorporate factors such as heating degree days, cooling degree days, and building infrastructure to add more meaningful spatial resolution to the estimates.

-In addition, while the approach described above relies on number of employees as a disaggregation factor, other potential factors exist which may have an even stronger proportional relationship to energy consumption, such as floor space (e.g. in m2).
-More testing and research are needed to determine whether floor space at the community scale would result in more accurate estimates.
+In addition, while the approach described above relies on number of employees as a disaggregation factor, other potential factors exist which may have an even stronger proportional relationship to energy consumption, such as floor space (e.g. in m2) (Kelly 2011).
 However, a key reason for the use of employee data in this iteration is that it was readily available through U.S. Census estimates.
 Community scale information on floor space, by contrast, is typically proprietary in the United States and not an open data source.